mikejyg/freecelljsolver/README.md

 freecelljsolver is a java package that solves freecell games.

-The goal is to design a smart solver, not just a brute force one.
+While the original goal was to design a smart solver, it has not materialized.
+As of today, it is a brute force solver, albeit with optimizations and heuristics.

-Smart, as it is taught to play the game like a human would do.

-Of course, it also need to be efficient and capable, so we can actually use it to solve games.
+**NOTE: When moving to an empty column, this solver always moves the longest column possible.
+No case of this rule causing a solvable deal unsolvable has been discovered.
+Please keep this in mind when it comes to the standard move notation.**

 ## STATUS